Nasdanika/core/drawio/readme.md

 ## Semantic mapping

-${javadoc/org.nasdanika.drawio.DrawioResourceFactory} is a base class for mapping of diagram elements to [EMF](https://www.eclipse.org/modeling/emf/) model elements.
+${javadoc/org.nasdanika.drawio.DrawioResource} is a base class for mapping of diagram elements to [EMF](https://www.eclipse.org/modeling/emf/) Ecore model elements.
-With DrawioResourceFactory drawio files are treated as model resources with can be loaded into a resource set and as such reference model elements in other resources and be referenced from other resources.
+With DrawioResource drawio files are treated as model resources which can be loaded into a resource set and as such reference model elements in other resources and be referenced from other resources.
-${javadoc/org.nasdanika.html.model.app.util.AppDrawioResourceFactory} is a concrete subclass of DrawioResourceFactory mapping diagram elements to  [application model](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/model/index.html) [actions](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/model/Action.html).
+${javadoc/org.nasdanika.html.model.app.drawio.ResourceFactory} is a concrete implementation for mapping diagram elements to  [application model](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/model/index.html) [actions](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/model/Action.html).

-### Sorting
+## Sorting

-DrawioResourceFactory supports sorting of child elements with ``sort`` property which should have a value in form of ``type[:config]``:

-* ``type`` - sort type
-* ``config`` - optional configuration

-Sorting is done by implementations of ${javadoc/org.nasdanika.drawio.ElementComparator$Factory} service.

-This module provide service implementations which support the following types:

-* ``label`` - default sort type.
-Sorts elements using labels.
-Optional configuration ``descending`` to sort in reverse alphabetical order.
-* ``clockwise``, ``counterclockwise`` - sorts elements by their angle relative to the semantic parent node clockwise and counterclockwise respectively.
-Useful for mind maps, org charts and work breakdown structures.
-Optional configuration is a base angle in degrees.
-If not provided then the angle from the parent's semantic parent is used as the base angle.
-If there is no semantic grandparent then the default value is 90 degrees.
-* ``property`` - sorts elements by property value, which is a required configuration.
-Property values are compared as strings.
+${javadoc/org.nasdanika.drawio.comparators} package contains comparators for sorting diagram elements based on their label, properties, and geometry.

 ## Executable diagrams

-Coming soon - mapping nodes and connections to executable implementations.
+[Graph](../graph/index.html) documentation explains how to implement graph processors which can be used to make diagrams executable.

 ## Applications